Your Ultimate Guide to Interdisciplinary Approach in Teaching

 4. Resistance to Change

 Some educators and institutions may be resistant to changing established practices.
-There might be concerns about how interdisciplinary approaches fit within traditional academic structures or scepticism about their effectiveness.
+There might be concerns about how interdisciplinary approaches fit within traditional academic structures or skepticism about their effectiveness.

 5. Resource Allocation